Python3WebSpider/DouYin/README.md

 # Douyin

-Api of douyin for humans.
+Api of douyin app for humans.

 ## Installation